21 Hidden Gems in Banff

 What is the most interesting aspect of Banff National Park?

 The wildlife in Banff National Park is the most fascinating aspect of the park.
-Elk, grizzly bears, wolves, mountain goats, and bighorn sheep are among the more than 60 mammal species.
-Furthermore, Banff National Park is home to over 260 bird species, including ospreys and bald eagles.
+Elk, grizzly bears, wolves, mountain goats, and bighorn sheep are among the 53 mammal species that live in the park.
+Furthermore, Banff National Park is home to over 300 bird species, including ospreys and bald eagles.

 What month is best for Banff?

 Overall, the best months to visit Banff are May, June, and September.
-Warm weather prevails during these months; however, there are fewer visitors.
+Warm weather prevails during these months; however, there are fewer visitors than July and August.

 Why is Banff so famous?

 Banff National Park is well-known for its vibrant lakes, majestic mountains, and easy access to a variety of outdoor activities.
-It is the first national park in Canada and the world's third national park refuge.
+It was the first national park in Canada and is part of the Canadian Rocky Mountains UNESCO World Heritage Site.

 Can you see the Milky Way from Banff?